CJ-Jackson/UsefulBin/README.md

 # Note

-To use the script you need to have dash shell installed, alternativly you can just symlink dash to sh.
+To use the script you need to have dash shell installed, alternatively you can just symlink dash to sh.

 ```sh